A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Three-dimensional imaging of the San Jacinto Fault zone

-\alex{The SJFZ is} a major continental strike-slip fault system \alex{that} accumulated through history a significant slip of \arn{tens} of kilometers.
-Such large fault systems induce zones of strongly damaged materials~\citep[and references therein]{BZ2003} and the damage is expected to be pronounced in the shallow crust. \alex{Thanks to the distortion matrix correction,} Fig.~\ref{fig8} shows the two main signatures of the fault in diffraction imaging.
-First, it reveals a damage zone associated with a dense distribution of scatterers and highlighted by a shaded area in Fig.~\ref{fig8}.
-The damage volume extends from the surface to 2000 m below with a \alex{section decreasing in depth}. \alex{Second, beyond a depth of 2000 m, the matrix image displays strong echoes associated with the presence of sub-horizontal reflectors}.
-The corresponding \alex{strata} layers are located at different depths on both sides of the fault.
-This discontinuity \alex{seems to indicate the fault location in depth, although the damage area is no longer discernible beyond 2000 m}.
-This example thus shows both the efficiency of \alex{our approach to cope with phase distortions} and the potential of passive \alex{seismic} imaging to study the fine structure of active faults \alex{in depth}.
+{The SJFZ is} a major continental strike-slip fault system {that} accumulated through history a significant slip of \arn{tens} of kilometers.
+Such large fault systems induce zones of strongly damaged materials~\citep[and references therein]{BZ2003} and the damage is expected to be pronounced in the shallow crust. {Thanks to the distortion matrix correction,} Fig.~\ref{fig8} shows the two main signatures of the fault in diffraction imaging.
+First, it reveals a damage zone associated with a dense distribution of scatterers.
+The damage volume extends from the surface to \alex{1000} m below with a {section decreasing in depth}. {Second, beyond a depth of \alex{1000} m, the matrix image displays strong echoes associated with the presence of sub-horizontal reflectors}.
+The corresponding {strata} layers are located at different depths on both sides of the fault.
+This discontinuity {seems to indicate the fault location in depth \alex{(see the shaded area in Fig.~\ref{fig8})}, although the damage area is no longer discernible beyond \alex{1000} m}.
+This example thus shows both the efficiency of {our approach to cope with phase distortions} and the potential of passive {seismic} imaging to study the fine structure of active faults {in depth}.

-\alex{In this section, only a slice of the 3D volume has been shown to illustrate the drastic improvements granted by a matrix approach of seismic imaging (Fig.~\ref{fig8}).
-Its comparison with the raw confocal image highlights the benefit of a drastic gain in resolution (Fig.~\ref{fig2}c).
+{In this section, only a slice of the 3D volume has been shown to illustrate the drastic improvements granted by a matrix approach of seismic imaging (Fig.~\ref{fig8}).
+Its comparison with the raw confocal image highlights the benefit of a drastic gain in \alex{horizontal} resolution (Fig.~\ref{fig2}c).
 A more detailed interpretation of the subsurface properties will be the focus of a future study.
 Indeed, a detailed interpretation of the obtained 3D image and a confrontation with previous studies may provide information on the structural properties of the fault zone.
-More generally, the high resolution and penetration depth of our matrix imaging method will play an important role in detecting active faults, evaluating their long-term behaviour and, consequently, following the deformation of the Earth's crust.
+More generally, the high \alex{transverse} resolution and penetration depth of our matrix imaging method will play an important role in detecting active faults, evaluating their long-term behaviour and, consequently, following the deformation of the Earth's crust.
 It will also be an essential tool for understanding earthquake physics and evaluating seismic hazard.}